Eric-Chung-0511/Learning-Record/Projects/README.md

 # Future Goals and Directions

-### Time Series Analysis:
-I am currently learning how to

 ### Deep Learning:
 I have already made initial explorations in deep learning and applied ANN for data analysis and basic use of CNN for image recognition, moreover expect to use LSTM in time series data.
 Currently, I am immensely interested in the innovative applications of Generative Adversarial Networks (GANs).